BaderNader321/Business-Insight-360/README.md

 ### Project Overview

+**AtliQ Hardware** has experienced significant growth in recent years.
+To maintain this momentum and gain a competitive edge, they've decided to leverage the power of data analytics.
+By implementing PowerBI, AtliQ aims to make data-driven decisions that will positively impact their finance, sales, marketing, and supply chain operations.
+This initiative is expected to provide valuable insights to stakeholders across all departments.

 #### Business Problem

 #### Approach and Methodology

 #### Key Insights and Outcomes

+#### Business Related Terms
+- **Gross Price:** The original selling price before any discounts or reductions.
+- **Pre-Invoice Deductions:** Discounts applied before the final bill is created.
+- **Post-Invoice Deductions:** Additional discounts or adjustments made after the bill is issued.
+- **Net Invoice Sale:** The final amount on the bill after all deductions are applied.
+- **Gross Margin:** The difference between selling price and cost of production, shown as a percentage.
+- **Net Sales:** Total sales minus all returns, discounts, and deductions.
+- **Net Profit:** The money left over after subtracting all expenses from total revenue.
+- **COGS (Cost of Goods Sold):** The direct cost of producing the products sold by a company.
+- **YTD (Year to Date):** The total amount accumulated from the start of the current year until now.
+- **YTG (Year to Go):** The remaining period until the end of the current financial year.
+- **Direct:** Selling products straight to the end customer without intermediaries.
+- **Retailer:** A business that sells products directly to consumers.
+- **Distributors:** Companies that buy products from manufacturers and sell to retailers.
+- **Consumer:** The final person who buys and uses the product.

 #### Technical Details
 - **MySQL:** Utilized SQL databases to manage millions of rows of data, subsequently connecting them to Power BI.